junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I do!"
 Cas answers.

 "And we're running out of light!"
-Dean shouts, squinting at the light that is getting dimer by each flash, until with a pop, it breaks completely.
+Dean shouts, squinting at the light that is getting dimmer by each flash, until with a pop, it breaks completely.
 He can hear glass shattering from the bulb.

 At the same moment when the corridor is covered in almost darkness, a new light source starts, warm and bright, steady, silvery blue, coming from Cas's direction.

 Dean swirls on his heel, staring at Cas.
 The view catches his breath.

 Cas is lighting up.
 Grace shines from his eyes and his body, his wings spreading from behind him.
-But instead of the shadow of the wings that he caught a glimpse at all those years ago when they first met, this time, they are the real wings made of light.
-It's not burning bright, so even if it's still slightly to bright to look at it for long, he can see it without burning his eyes.
+But instead of the shadow of the wings that he caught a glimpse of all those years ago when they first met, this time, they are the real wings made of light.
+It's not burning bright, so even if it's still slightly too bright to look at for long, he can see it without burning his eyes.
 The wings are directly made of light, but they also look soft, feathery even, though he's sure if he touches them, they would not feel fluffy.
 And the most astonishing thing is, the wings are covered by eyes.
-Big and small, in all the directions, they blink and stare, they look at all the directions.
+Big and small, blinking and staring, they look in all directions, guarding their back, their side, monitoring all the danger that can possibly approach them.

 Dean finds his tongue caught, his throat tight.
-Voice completely choked in his throat.
+His voice is completely choked in his throat.
 It's beautiful beyond human language.
 Cas is beautiful.
 And for the first time in many years, more than ever, he realizes -- Cas is an angel.

 "Go!"
 Cas opens his mouth, and even his mouth is filled with light.
 "I got them.
 Go to the stairs!
 I'm right behind you."

 Dean blinks fast, shifting his eyes, squeezing the tears off the corner of his eyes triggered by the light and the view.
-The corridor is lightened enough that none of the statues can move an inch.
+The corridor is lit enough that none of the statues can move an inch.
 He finds the door leading to the stairs and pushes it open.

-He can feel Cas moves right behind him, as the light and the shadow of it move together with him.
+He can feel Cas move right behind him, as the light and the shadow of it move together with him.

 The angels already occupy the lower stories.
 With a glance, he can tell there is no way they can run down those fifty or sixty floors safely, even with Cas.
-And no way the other four heading down.
+And no way the other four headed down.

 He races up toward the rooftop.

-Dean thinks he has never climb the stairs faster than today his entire life.
+Dean thinks he has never climbed the stairs faster than today in his entire life.

 Two minutes later, he's already reaching the top floor, bursting through the door to the rooftop, and Cas follows right after.

-Amy and Rory hold hand in hand near the edge of the roof, staring at something huge and tall behind them.
+Amy and Rory hold hand in hands near the edge of the roof, staring at something huge and tall behind them.
 River and the Doctor are staring at Cas.

 "Holy!"
 River exclaims.
 "You really are an angel!"

 Dean can't help grinning a little, too proud, chest too full.
 "That's the second time of the day I heard people say that about him.
 Isn't he amazing?"

-But further down from where they can't see, the sound of stones moving through the stairs are loud and clear.
-Dean pushes the door closing, and the Doctor gives him a hand to shut it together.
+But further down from where they can't see, the sound of stones moving through the stairs is loud and clear.
+Dean pushes the door closed, and the Doctor gives him a hand to shut it tight.

 They back away from the door toward the edge of the rooftop.
 There is no way down now.

 Amy and Rory are still staring at the thing over their heads behind the building with their mouths open in disbelief.

-Dean has a bad feeling but he forces himself turn around and look up.
+Dean has a bad feeling but he forces himself to turn around and look up.
 There, feral and fangs out, stands the Statue of Liberty, in an attacking pose.
 Only to be frozen under their gaze.

 Dean lets out a harsh breath, hearing his mouth say: "Always wanted to visit the Statue of Liberty.
 I guess she got impatient."